Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 - 1.0: First version, no database support
 - 2.0: Database support added
 - 3.0: Authentication and Authorization
-- 4.0: [This Branch] Resilient connections using Polly
+- 4.0: Resilient connections using Polly
+- 5.0: [This Branch] Deployment samples (imperative or declarative)

 ### V4.0 Notes